 The program will prepare you for licensure and educational credentialing in the state of Pennsylvania.
 The program director can assist you with requirements and applications outside of Pennsylvania.

 Lecturer and Program Coordinator of Communication Sciences & Disorders, Department Chair

 Professor of Communication Sciences and Disorders & Program Director for Speech-Language Pathology

 Associate Professor of Psychology, Department Chair

 Associate Academic Dean for Student Success, Associate Professor of Neuroscience

-The Thiel College masters of science in speech-language pathology program strives to prepare graduates to provide quality entry-level speech-language services to a diverse clientele.
-This intensive, accelerated masters program will provide you with the knowledge and skills through challenging academic experiences and simultaneous clinical education to thrive as a practicing speech-language pathologist in fifteen months.
-You will become part of a healthcare team sooner and accelerate your career faster!
+The Thiel College Master of Science in Speech-Language Pathology program strives to prepare graduates to provide quality entry-level speech-language services to a diverse clientele.
+This intensive, accelerated program will provide you with the knowledge and skills to become a highly qualified speech-language pathologist through challenging academic experiences and diverse clinical practicums to thrive as a practicing speech-language pathologist in fifteen months.
+You graduate sooner and accelerate your career faster!

 All applicants from other institutions, please use the application link below or at the top of the page.
 Any applicant who is a current Thiel College student, Thiel alumni or a student from an EAP affiliated school, please contact Dr. Mary Beth Mason at firstname.lastname@example.org or 724-589-2298, or contact Jennifer Gongaware at email@example.com or 724-589-2881 to receive your application.

 Non-Thiel Students - Apply online today!

 Current Thiel Students/Alumni - Contact Dr. Mary Beth Mason or Jennifer Gongaware